monotone-studio/monotone/README.md

 Sequential workloads are at the foundation of the following use cases: `IoT, events, time series, crypto, blockchain, finance, monitoring, logs collection, and Kafka-style workloads`.

+Using Monotone, you can create high-performance serverless solutions for storage and processing data directly within your application.

 Made to match the following requirements:

 - Collect and process events in large volumes serially or by time (auto-increment by default)